hannasage/vinyl-db/VINYL_AGENT_MVP_SPEC.md

 - Images are properly displayed in chat history
 - Upload progress is shown to user

-### Phase 3: GPT-4V Album Recognition
+### Phase 3: Collection Query Agent

-**Prompt 1: Set up OpenAI API integration**
+**Prompt 1: Create collection query endpoint**
-"Create a new Supabase Edge Function called `recognize-album` that uses GPT-4V to identify album covers from uploaded images.
-Set up proper API key management and error handling."
+"Create a new Supabase Edge Function called `query-collection` that accepts album name and artist, then queries the user's collection to check if they own the album.
+Return detailed information about the album if found."

 **Acceptance Criteria:**
-- Edge Function exists at `supabase/functions/recognize-album/index.ts`
+- Edge Function exists at `supabase/functions/query-collection/index.ts`
-- OpenAI API key is properly configured via environment variables
-- Function accepts image URL and returns album metadata
+- Accepts POST requests with album name and artist parameters
+- Queries the existing database schema (album, artist, collection, entry tables)
+- Returns structured JSON response with album details if found
+- Returns appropriate response when album is not found
+- Handles fuzzy matching for album/artist names
-- Proper error handling for API failures and rate limits
+- Proper error handling for database queries
 - CORS headers configured for frontend requests
-- Function is accessible via Supabase client

-**Prompt 2: Create album recognition prompt and response handling** "Design an effective prompt for GPT-4V to identify album covers and extract metadata.
-Handle the response to extract album title, artist, release year, and confidence level."
+**Prompt 2: Update chat response to handle collection queries** "Modify the existing `chat-response` Edge Function to parse user messages for album/artist information and call the collection query endpoint.
+Return helpful responses about collection status."

 **Acceptance Criteria:**
-- GPT-4V prompt effectively identifies album covers from images
+- Chat response function parses incoming messages for album information
-- Response parsing extracts album title, artist, and release year
+- Detects album name and artist from user input
-- Confidence scoring indicates reliability of recognition
+- Calls collection query endpoint when album information is detected
+- Returns formatted responses about collection status
-- Handles cases where album cannot be identified
+- Handles cases where album information is unclear
-- Returns structured JSON response with metadata
-- Graceful handling of partial or uncertain responses

-**Prompt 3: Update chat interface to trigger album recognition** "Modify the chat interface to automatically trigger album recognition when an image is uploaded.
-Show recognition progress and display results in the chat."
+- Provides helpful prompts when information is missing
+- Maintains conversation context and flow

+**Prompt 3: Add natural language processing for album detection** "Implement basic NLP to extract album names and artists from user messages.
+Handle various input formats like 'Do I have Dark Side of the Moon by Pink Floyd?' or 'Pink Floyd - Dark Side of the Moon'."

 **Acceptance Criteria:**
-- Album recognition triggers automatically on image upload
-- Loading state shows during recognition process
-- Recognition results are displayed as agent message
-- Error handling for failed recognition attempts
-- User can still send text with image if needed
-- Recognition status is clearly communicated to user

-**Prompt 4: Create album preview component**
-"Build an `AlbumPreview.tsx` component that displays recognized album information in a card format.
-Include album artwork, title, artist, release year, and confirmation buttons."
+- Function can extract album and artist from various message formats
+- Handles common question patterns ("Do I have...", "Is...in my collection")
+- Supports different separators (by, -, etc.)
+- Handles partial matches and fuzzy search
+- Returns structured data for album name and artist
+- Graceful handling of unclear or incomplete information
+- Provides helpful prompts for clarification when needed

+**Prompt 4: Create collection status display component** "Build a `CollectionStatus.tsx` component that displays whether an album is in the user's collection, along with relevant details like condition, purchase date, and notes."

 **Acceptance Criteria:**
-- AlbumPreview component exists in `components/AlbumPreview.tsx`
+- CollectionStatus component exists in `components/CollectionStatus.tsx`
+- Displays clear status (Owned/Not Owned)
-- Displays album artwork, title, artist, and release year
+- Shows album artwork, title, artist, and release year
-- Shows confidence level of recognition
+- Displays collection details like condition and purchase date
-- Includes confirm/cancel action buttons
+- Includes action buttons for collection management
-- Responsive design works on mobile and desktop
-- Proper styling matches chat interface design
+- Responsive design matches chat interface
 - Component is reusable and properly typed

-**Prompt 5: Integrate album preview into chat flow** "Add the album preview component to the chat flow.
-Allow users to confirm or reject recognized albums, and handle the confirmation process."
+**Prompt 5: Integrate collection status into chat flow** "Add the collection status component to the chat flow.
+Display collection information as part of agent responses when albums are queried."

 **Acceptance Criteria:**
-- Album preview appears in chat after recognition
+- Collection status appears in chat after album queries
-- Users can confirm or reject recognition results
-- Confirmed albums are stored for later processing
-- Rejected albums allow for manual correction
-- Preview integrates seamlessly with existing chat flow
+- Status integrates seamlessly with existing message flow
+- Users can see detailed collection information
-- Clear visual distinction between preview and regular messages
+- Clear visual distinction between owned and not owned albums
+- Provides context for collection management decisions
+- Maintains chat conversation flow and history

 ### Phase 4: Enhanced Chat Experience (SAVED FOR LATER)